microsoft/cordova-plugin-code-push/CONTRIBUTING.md

 #### More examples

 All possible testing configurations have tasks!

-The flags should be ordered as following: android, ios, uiwebview, wkwebview, core, npm, fast, clean
+The flags should be ordered as follows: android, ios, uiwebview, wkwebview, core, npm, fast, clean

 To run the core unit tests on Android:
 ```